I’d heard about her charms.

 Red heels, red lipstick and a big red fascinator atop her head.
 Chunky white framed glasses.
 It was a look, and yet I couldn’t really tell what she looked like.
 It hardly mattered.
 She’s a musician, first and last.

-She made me think about those others, the singers who aren’t coming back: Betty Carter, when she swooped up notes and led her trio from here to there; Sarah Vaughan, when she released a taste or two of lush round blues-spun vibrato; Abbey Lincoln and Nina Simone, as she whispered or growled or spoke softly, in tune; Billie Holiday, when she had to look away.
-But then she wiped them all away, and I heard only her—a neat trick, I thought, making me not think about what she was thinking about (or what I was thinking about) that way.
+She made me think about those singers, the ones that aren’t coming back: Betty Carter, when she swooped up notes and led her trio from here to there; Sarah Vaughan, when she released a taste or two of lush round blues-spun vibrato; Abbey Lincoln and Nina Simone, as she whispered or growled or spoke softly, in tune; Billie Holiday, when she had to look away.
+But then she swiped them all from me, and I heard just her.

 She talked dirty, like blues singers do (but rarely on Jazz at Lincoln Center’s stage), on “You’ve Got to Give Me Some,” stealing both words and attitude from Bessie Smith without sounding derivative.
 Then she disowned that act when she was done, admitting to being ashamed because her mom was in the audience.